On learning parametric distributions from quantized samples: A van Trees type inequality for -norms

 \begin{Rem} It is easy to see that for $p=2$ the result of Theorem~\ref{ThVanTreesXVTV2} is the standard van Trees inequality~\cite{vT68} (see also~\cite{Gill1995}).
 Also, observe that for values of $p \in \mathbb{R}$ which are such that $1<p<2$ the result involves generalized Fisher information of order $p$ for both $X$ and the prior $\mu$, whereas for $p \geq 2$ it involves standard Fisher information (i.e, of order $2$).
-We note that for $p \geq 2$, it is possible to derive a bound that is similar to the RHS of~\eqref{lower-bound-average-error-generalized-fisher-information-p-smaller-than-two}, i.e., one that involves generalized Fisher information of order $p$.
-However, such bound, which can be found in~\cite{SZ21}, does not seem to compare easily with the RHS of~\eqref{lower-bound-average-error-generalized-fisher-information-p-larger-than-two}.
-In addition the RHS of ~\eqref{lower-bound-average-error-generalized-fisher-information-p-larger-than-two} turns out to be more tractable analytically for the examples that will follow. \end{Rem}
+We note that for $p \geq 2$, it is possible to derive a bound that is similar to the RHS of~\eqref{lower-bound-average-error-generalized-fisher-information-p-smaller-than-two}, i.e., one that involves generalized Fisher information of order $p$, as below